 |School mission and unique qualities (as provided by the school):|

-Stonehill College, founded by the Congregation of Holy Cross in 1948, is an academically challenging, welcoming community on a beautiful, vibrant campus just outside of Boston.
-Our mission is "to educate the whole person so that each graduate thinks, acts, and leads with courage toward the creation of a more just and compassionate world."
-EXPERIENTIAL LEARNING: Stonehill is in the top 10% of colleges nationwide in enriching educational experiences such as internships, study abroad, and co-curricular programs, according to the National Survey of Student Engagement.
-Approximately 80% of our students complete an internship, study abroad, or practicum and field experience by the time they graduate.
-Stonehill students intern nationally and internationally in locations from New York City, Washington, D.C., and Boston to Dublin, London, Madrid and Paris.
-The Institute of International Education ranks Stonehill 13th in the country among baccalaureate institutions for semester study abroad programs.
-A total of 235 Stonehill students studied abroad this academic year, in programs that spanned 26 countries from Chile to China and Oman to Uganda.
-CORNERSTONE PROGRAM: The core of Stonehill's "liberal arts-plus" curriculum is the Cornerstone Program.
-Through this initiative, students are prepared for a life of learning, leadership, and responsible citizenship by taking interdisciplinary Learning Communities, courses in ethics, the sciences, language, and more, and a major Capstone course for seniors in which students demonstrate mastery of their academic discipline.
-INDIVIDUAL ATTENTION: Classes are kept small so that Stonehill's accomplished and accessible faculty can champion and challenge our students during all four years.
-Since its inception in 1996, the Stonehill Undergraduate Research Experience (SURE) Program has involved 375 students working alongside professors to conduct, publish, and present research in a broad range of disciplines from biochemistry to education.
-ATHLETICS MEET ACADEMICS: Stonehill ranks #2 in NCAA Division II academic/athletic colleges in the country according to the National Collegiate Scouting Association, as well as ranking consistently at the top level across all three NCAA Divisions, including powerhouses such as Duke, Stanford, and Notre Dame.
-Over 50% of students involved in athletic programs achieve GPAs of 3.2 or higher; the average GPA of all 400+ current student-athletes is 3.1.
+Stonehill College is a selective school that values integrity, tradition and the rewards that come when you pair bright and ambitious students with rigorous academics and a world-class faculty committed to student success.
+A Catholic college founded by the Congregation of Holy Cross, our distinctive approach to liberal arts education melds challenging courses with nationally recognized experiential learning to shape graduates into compassionate leaders and global thinkers.
+EXPERIENTIAL LEARNING: The National Survey of Student Engagement ranks Stonehill in the top 10 percent of colleges nationwide for its enriching educational experiences, such as competitive internships, nationally ranked study-abroad opportunities, and co-curricular programs.
+About 91% of our students complete an internship, study abroad, or gain practicum and field experience by the time they graduate.
+Stonehill students intern nationally and internationally in locations ranging from New York, Washington, and Boston to Dublin, London, Madrid and Paris.
+The Institute of International Education ranks Stonehill 13th nationally among baccalaureate institutions for semester study abroad programs.
+This past year, 235 Stonehill students studied abroad in programs that spanned 50 countries from Chile to China and Thailand to Uganda.
+CORNERSTONE PROGRAM: All of our 80+ academic programs in the liberal arts, sciences and business are built around the Cornerstone Program.
+Through this initiative, students are prepared for lives of learning, leadership, and responsible citizenship.
+It combines interdisciplinary Learning Communities, courses in ethics, the sciences, language, and more, along with a major Capstone course for seniors in which students demonstrate mastery of their academic discipline.
+INDIVIDUAL ATTENTION: Classes are kept small so that Stonehill's accomplished and accessible faculty can champion and challenge students during all four years.
+In addition, the Stonehill Undergraduate Research Experience (SURE) Program every summer pairs students with professors to conduct, publish, and present research in a broad range of disciplines from biochemistry to education.
+ATHLETICS MEET ACADEMICS: Stonehill's NCAA Division II athletes succeed on the field and in the classroom.
+Our athletes' 98% percent academic success rate is among the highest in the division and more than 50% of them achieve GPAs of 3.2 or higher.
 CHARACTER AND VALUES: As a Catholic college, Stonehill has a strong commitment to community service.
-Each year, approximately 1,600 Stonehill students participate in volunteer outreach.
-Last year, our students provided more than 95,000 hours of service to numerous nonprofit and civic groups.
-Our significant opportunities for community service this year include eleven alternative spring break H.O.P.E. trips for nearly 200 students to sites from Honduras to New Orleans and Tennessee.
-Since their inception in 1998, more than 1,200 students have gone on H.O.P.E. trips in the U.S. and abroad.
+Each year, about 2,000 Stonehill students participate in volunteer outreach.
+Last year, our students provided more than 95,000 hours of service to nonprofit and civic groups.
+Opportunities for community service this year include 11 alternative spring break trips for nearly 200 students to sites from Honduras to New Orleans and Tennessee.
 STRONG OUTCOMES: Our students and alumni succeed because the entire college community collaborates to help them develop the knowledge, skills, and character to meet their professional goals and live lives of purpose and integrity.
-Of a recent Stonehill graduating class, 98% were employed within one year of graduation at corporations like PayPal, CBS Films and PriceWaterhouseCoopers, 37% attended medical, law, or other graduate programs at institutions like Georgetown and London School of Economics, and 7% joined volunteer service program such as Teach for America and Peace Corps.
-"Everyone on campus wants to help you achieve your fullest potential.
-I think that in a very real sense, getting that sort of nurturing attention makes it easier for you to contribute to the community in turn." - John Hanawalt '10
+Within one year of graduation, 98 percent of Stonehill graduates over the last five years were employed, doing service work, or in graduate school.
+Last year, 53 percent of graduating seniors were employed at organizations such as Goldman Sachs, the New England Patriots, and Brigham and Women's Hospital.
+Others joined or applied for yearlong volunteer service programs such as the Peace Corps, Teach for America, AmeriCorps, and World Teach.

 |School type||private, coed college|